snouhaud/AzureRunMe/README.md

 With multiple instances or multiple deployments that can be confusing - it's hard to see which instance wrote which message when they are interleaved.

-For that reason, the service path is configurable with some keyword expansions
+For that reason, the service path is configurable with some keyword expansions:

-$deploymentid$ expands to the deployment id - something like 3bdbf69e94c645f1ab19f2e428eb05fe
+* $deploymentid$ expands to the deployment id - something like 3bdbf69e94c645f1ab19f2e428eb05fe
-$roleinstanceid$ expands to the role instance id - something like {"WorkerRole_IN_0"}
+* $roleinstanceid$ expands to the role instance id - something like {"WorkerRole_IN_0"}
-$computername$ expands to the computer NETBIOS name - something like RD00155D3A111A
+* $computername$ expands to the computer NETBIOS name - something like RD00155D3A111A
-$guid$ expands to a new Globally Unique Identifier
+* $guid$ expands to a new Globally Unique Identifier
-$now$ expands to DateTime.Now (the current time).
+* $now$ expands to DateTime.Now (the current time).
-$roleroot$" expands to the role root directory
+* $roleroot$" expands to the role root directory
-$clouddrive$" expands to the directory where the clouddrive is mounted
+* $clouddrive$" expands to the directory where the clouddrive is mounted

-The default setting is now {"trace/$roleinstanceid$"} which with single instance deployments becomes "{trace/WorkerRole_IN_0}"
+The default setting is now trace/$roleinstanceid$ which with single instance deployments becomes trace/WorkerRole_IN_0

 so for more advanced deployments, a setting like this might be better: